thecrazymonkey/tuya-homeassistant/README.md

 This is a simple platform to control **SOME** switch devices that use the Tuya cloud for control.

-It uses a slightly modified version of the pytuya library (https://github.com/clach04/python-tuya) to directly control the switch device.
+It uses the pytuya library (https://github.com/clach04/python-tuya) to directly control the switch device.

 Most switch devices that use the Tuya cloud should work.
 If port 6668 is open on the switch device then it will work.